wp-plugins/jetpack-extras/readme.txt

 = 1.7 =
 * Updated display function (sharing)
-* Added Twitter Via/Related options via the new Jetpack Core functions
+* Added Twitter Via and Related options for the new Jetpack Sharing Buttons
+* Related Supports Username, and optinal description

 = 1.6.1.1 =
 * Fixed a woopsie in option saving